osuosl-cookbooks/rdiff-backup/README.md

 ### Filesystem Attributes:

+* `['fs-backups']` - Whether to perform filesystem backups of clients, default "true"
-* `['jobs']` - Map of jobs to run for a particular client, where each key is a source dir to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, default empty
+* `['fs-jobs']` - Map of jobs to run for a particular client, where each key is a source dir to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, default empty

 ### MySQL Attributes:

+* `['mysql-backups']` - Whether to perform MySQL backups of clients, default "false"
 * `['mysql-jobs']` - Map of jobs to run for a particular client, where each key is a database to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, default empty
 * `['mysql-all']` - If true, will dump entire MySQL server using `--all-databases` using defaults specified in `['mysql-jobs']['']` and ignoring other any keys in `['mysql-jobs']`, default "true"